TYROL: A TAPESTRY OF CULTURE & INFLUENCE

 Beyond craft and utility, hallmarks, of Tyrolean culture and garment design, worldwide sport & fashion trends have gravitated toward such products as much for their outdoor performance as the region’s heritage, nostalgic and diverse past, as well as its sense of timeless alpine tradition.
 Such roots and attributes have made Tyrol a treasure trove of inspiration for designers, sportsmen, and fashion enthusiasts alike while transmitting Tyrolean values from the Northern & Southern Alps to the runways of Paris, London, New York, Tokyo, and Milan.

 A mix of North & South, Germanic-Austrian-and-Italian, the region of Tyrol is a unique European hub of peoples, settings, and tradition connected to life in the mountains.
 Established by long-forgotten royalty, Tyrol is a cross roads of individuals of varied backgrounds, ethnicities, and languages.
-A melting pot of influences has created a heterogenous place unique in the world and one which is at simultaneously of ancient roots and whole heartedly contemporary.
+A melting pot of influences has created a heterogenous place unique in the world and one which is simultaneously of ancient roots and whole heartedly contemporary.
 Less a clash of influences than a beautiful blend of elements such as East & West, Sea & Sky, and Past & Present, Tyrol paints the picture of a diverse mountain region revered for its rich alpine history diversity of centuries old multi-cultural influence.